 Another common use for the em dash is before the phrases “namely,” “that is,” “for example,” and others similar to those.

-Example: We spent most of the afternoon in the garden—that is, until the heat got to be unbearable.
+Example: We spent most of the afternoon in the garden—that is, until the heat became unbearable.

 Note: You should never use em dashes within or immediately following an element that already has a set of em dashes.
 Not only would this look terrible aesthetically, but it could also cause potential misinterpretation.